BHF Q2 2025 Earnings Call Summary | Stock Taper

 2. Strategic Updates and Business Highlights

-• Continued execution of capital-focused strategic initiatives aimed at improving capital efficiency and maintaining a strong capital position.
+• Continued execution of capital-focused strategic initiatives aimed at improving capital efficiency and managing risk.

-• Ongoing revisions to the hedging strategy for variable annuities and Shield products, expected to be completed by the end of September 2025.
+• Ongoing revisions to the hedging strategy for variable annuity and Shield business to enhance capital management.

 3. Forward Guidance and Outlook